 This is the entire concept of Maicchingu Machiko Sensei.
 The title character continually finds herself naked due to the actions of her perverted students, the occassional non-human, or the nature of the universe itself.

 Takane D. Goodman is the most notorious.
 Takane is in the habit of using magically-generated clothing instead of actual clothing, and so her outfits tend to vanish completely whenever she's defeated in battle... and she's not exactly the most powerful side-character.
+The only thing worse than the way this traumatizes her is the way she eventually copes with it: she demands that Negi fight her in a serious duel, and insists that the duel only end with him either agreeing to go out with her or blasting her clothes away once again.

 This is also known to happen to Asuna.
 Early incidents involved Negi's wind magic activating by accident, which blew off all Asuna's clothes without causing her any harm.
 Negi's wind magic accidentally activating has done that to many girls, not just Asuna.
 The fact that his attempt to erase her memory also resulted in nothing more than clothing loss for Asuna, however, was foreshadowing of Asuna's magic cancel abilities.
 And later, her magic canceling abilities became so strong that she kept her clothes on when Negi's infamous strip-sneeze came around.